HannahMidd/hmiddleton-portfolio/README.md

 ## Description

-After 6 years of sales leadership and 3 startup companies, I am tired of being envious of the amazing Software Engineers in my company, I have decided to make the transition!
+After 6 years of sales leadership and 3 startup companies, I am tired of being envious of the amazing Software Engineers in my company, I have decided to make the transition myself!
 This webpage will be used as my portfolio to showcase my work, share my contact information and my resume.

 ## Installation